TyWalter/choose-your-adventure/README.md

 ## Group Collaboration:
 Challenges:
-- Merging storylines
+- Merging storylines with different branches
-- Creating character profiles
-- Developing branching storylines
-- Creating character profiles using Handlebars templates
-- Developing branching storylines using Handlebars conditionals and partials
 - Creating character profiles using Handlebars templates with data from a Sequelize Character model
 - Developing branching storylines using Handlebars conditionals and partials with data from a Sequelize Story model
 -